buvis/docs/src/catalogue/homebridge.md

 ## Description

-A lightweight NodeJS server that emulates the iOS HomeKit API
+A lightweight NodeJS server that emulates the iOS HomeKit API.

 ## k8 at home search